User Generated Content

 When repurposing UGC, be prepared to make some slight changes and edits prior to publishing.

-Just because a piece of content works on Instagram doesn’t mean it’ll work on Pinterest or TikTok.
+Just because a piece of content works on Instagram doesn’t mean it’ll work on TikTok.
 The flip side is also true.
 Likewise, a massive customer photo likely needs to be cropped for use in a marketing email.

-Meanwhile, every social network is different in terms of its “ideal” image sizes and requirements.
 We’ve also seen instances of platforms discouraging direct cross-posting (like Instagram claiming their algorithm won’t favor cross-posted TikToks on Reels).
 For starters:

 • Review image/video sizes and preview your posts before publishing.

 • If necessary, rewrite your captions, adjust your @tags and redo your #hashtags.
 For example, TikTok’s caption character limit is significantly lower than Instagram’s.
 Similarly, you might not use the same tags across both platforms.
+Your ability to make edits varies depending on where you're posting organically or running ads.

 Below is an example of repurposed content between creators on TikTok and a brand on Instagram.
 Check out how Peach & Lily took a popular piece of UGC and transformed it into a Reel.